1st Middlesex Engineers

 The 1st Middlesex Engineers was the senior engineer unit of Britain's Volunteer Force, raised in 1860 and originally recruited from the South Kensington Museum.
-It provided Royal Engineers (RE) units to the 47th (1/2nd London) Division, the 47th (London) Infantry Division, the 56th (London) Divisions, and the 60th (2/2nd London) Division during both World Wars.
+It provided Royal Engineers (RE) units to the 47th (1/2nd London) and 60th (2/2nd London) Divisions during World War I, and the 47th (London) and 56th (London) Infantry Divisions in World War II.
 The engineers served on the First World War's Western Front from 1915 to 1918, and in a number of theatres during the Second World War.
 It also served in the postwar Territorial Army, until 1967.

 Volunteer Force

 The enthusiasm for the Volunteer movement following an invasion scare in 1859 saw the creation of many Rifle Volunteer units composed of part-time soldiers eager to supplement the Regular British Army in time of need.
 Soon the need for military engineer ('Sapper') units to support the Rifle Volunteers was recognised, and a group from the South Kensington Museum, headed by Norman MacLeod of MacLeod, approached the War Office (WO) with an offer to raise two companies from the engineering and allied professions.
 The proposal was accepted in January 1860 and enlistment began on 6 February, creating the first Engineer Volunteer Corps (EVC).
 MacLeod was appointed captain in command and a year later was promoted to major as the unit rapidly grew beyond its initial two companies.
-By November 1863 the 1st Middlesex EVC had 10 companies and was recruiting an 11th:
+By November 1863, the 1st Middlesex EVC had 10 companies and was recruiting an 11th: